Alex Avila, Catcher

 Date of Birth: 1/29/1987

 College: University of Alabama

-Alex Avila, catcher for the Detroit Tigers, was first drafted by the Tigers in 2005 but he opted instead for college.
+Alex Avila, catcher, was first drafted by the Detroit Tigers in 2005 but he opted instead for college.
 Three years later, he was again drafted by the Tigers.
 He spent slightly less than two years in the minor leagues before being called up to the Tigers in 2009 for 29 games.
 The following season, he batted .228 in 104 games with the Tigers.

 Avila had his best season in 2011 when he won a Silver Slugger award.
 That year, he played in 141 games and he had career highs in hits (137), doubles (33), home runs (19), RBIs (82), and batting average (.295).
 As a catcher, he made 940 putouts and 5 errors with a .995 fielding percentage in 133 games.